 The suicide monitoring system also includes a State & Territory Information Portal (the Portal) for policy evaluation, service planning and service activities by data custodians and approved users, such as Primary Health Networks (PHNs).
 The de-identified data and information provided in the Portal will enable policy makers and service providers to identify emerging trends and priority populations to support timely policy decisions and localised planning of suicide prevention activities.

 The Portal will be managed by the AIHW and includes national morbidity, mortality and ambulance data, with states and territories able to contribute other data, such as emergency department, suicide register or police data.
-The Portal is currently under development and the AIHW is working collaboratively with jurisdictions, the Mental Health Information Strategy Standing Committee (MHISSC) and PHNs to determine:
+The Portal is currently under development and the AIHW is working collaboratively with jurisdictions, PHNs and other key stakeholders to determine:

 Members of the National Suicide and Self-harm Monitoring Project Expert Advisory Group and people with lived experience of suicide are contributing to the development of the Portal.